DataDog/integrations-extras/calico/README.md

 This check monitors [calico][1] through the Datadog Agent.

-The Calico check will send metrics concerning network and security within a kubernetes cluster set up with calico.
+The Calico check sends metrics concerning network and security in a Kubernetes cluster set up with Calico.

 ## Setup